Gynaecology, Fertility & Obstetrics 21

 Jill Glover specialises in using Chinese medicine to treat all gynaecological conditions, especially infertility and IVF.
 Jill became an acupuncturist in 1985, later adding Chinese herbal medicine and professional coaching.
 She is a senior faculty member at the College of Integrated Chinese Medicine, where she has been a teacher and clinical supervisor since its inception in 1993.
 She offers postgraduate seminars in infertility and runs a successful complementary health clinic in Bristol, specialising in women’s health.

 Sharon has been practising acupuncture for over 25 years and is also a qualified nurse and midwife working in the community.
-Her practice as an acupuncturist and midwife has enabled Sharon to perform many home births using acupuncture.
+Her practice as an acupuncturist and midwife has enabled her to perform many home births using acupuncture.
 She has been instrumental in setting up one of the country’s first NHS Acupuncture Midwifery clinics at Plymouth’s Derriford Hospital.
-Sharon is registered with the Royal College of Midwives and the British Acupuncture council and routinely teaches pregnancy and birth to students at CICM.
+Sharon is registered with the Royal College of Midwives and the British Acupuncture Council and routinely teaches pregnancy and birth to students at CICM.